Chris Brown: 2011–2012: F.A.M.E. and Fortune

 Brown received six nominations at the 2011 BET Awards and ultimately won five awards, including Best Male R&B Artist, Viewers Choice Award, The Fandemonium Award, Best Collaboration and Video of the Year for "Look at Me Now".
 He also won three awards at the 2011 BET Hip Hop Awards, including the People's Champ Award, Reese's Perfect Combo Award and Best Hip Hop Video for "Look at Me Now".
 At the 2011 Soul Train Music Awards, F.A.M.E. won Album of the Year.
 The album has also earned Brown three Grammy Award nominations at the 54th Grammy Awards for Best R&B Album, as well as Best Rap Performance and Best Rap Song for "Look at Me Now".
-On February 12, 2012, Brown won the Grammy Award for Best R&B Album.
+On February 12, 2012, Brown won his first Grammy Award, for Best R&B Album.
 During the ceremony, Brown performed several songs marking his first appearance at the awards show since his conviction of felony assault.

-Originally, Brown wanted F.A.M.E. to be a double-disc consistent of 25–30 tracks, but the label was contrary to that.
+Originally, Brown wanted F.A.M.E. to be a double-disc, consisting of 25–30 tracks, but the label was contrary to that.
 Right before the release of F.A.M.E.
-Brown decided to follow his intentions in an acceptable way for the label, working on a sequel of F.A.M.E. called Fortune, that would be a whole new album that contained new material and even some tracks that didn't make the cut of the previous album, releasing it six months after it.
-The artist later decided to take more time to work on the album, developing it as a project of its own, with its own concept and sound being different than the one of its precedent album.
+Brown decided to follow his intentions in an acceptable way for the label, working on a sequel of F.A.M.E. called Fortune, that would be a whole new album that contained new material and even some tracks that didn't make the cut of the previous album.
 On October 7, 2011, RCA Music Group announced it was disbanding Jive Records along with Arista Records and J Records.
 With the shutdown, Brown (and all other artists previously signed to these three labels) will release future material on the RCA Records brand.
-Brown's fifth studio album Fortune was released on July 3, 2012.
+Brown's fifth studio album Fortune was anticipated with the release of "Strip", "Sweet Love", "Till I Die", and the top 10 singles "Turn Up the Music" and "Don't Wake Me Up".
+Fortune was released on July 3, 2012.
+The album's musical style was noted for mixing Brown's R&B with pop and electronic music.
 The album debuted atop the Billboard 200, but received negative reviews from critics.
-"Strip", featuring Kevin McCall, was released as the album's buzz single, with "Turn Up the Music" released as the lead single, and "Sweet Love", "Till I Die", "Don't Wake Me Up" and "Don't Judge Me" released as the album's following singles, respectively.
+Los Angeles Times wrote that the album is "brash and commercial", stating that "Brown's "F.A.M.E." hit with a solid combination of freaky, heavy-duty R&B bangers and the requisite sex-in-bed seduction numbers.
+But Fortune, his fifth studio album, is the work of an artist who has gone all-in with a handful of commercial tracks designed to get Our Hero paid and back in America's good graces".
+Despite the negative reception, it was nominated for Best Urban Contemporary Album at the 55th Grammy Awards.
 To further promote the album, Brown embarked on his Carpe Diem Tour in Europe, Africa, Asia, and Trinidad.